 Lotus Light Delivered PPE and Treats to Show Appreciation to Healthcare Frontline Workers

-Henry stated: “we knew they (healthcare workers) were there for us and we wanted to show our appreciation,” Henry said.
-“They are still there for us and have been for the last 15 months – so let’s take care of the people who are taking care of us.”
+Henry stated: “we knew they (healthcare workers) were there for us and we wanted to show our appreciation.
+They are still there for us and have been for the last 15 months – so let’s take care of the people who are taking care of us.”

-Lotus Light Charity Society thanks all corporate and individual sponsors for their monetary and in-kind donations, and also thanks partner organizations and all volunteers for their support.
+The LLCS thanks all corporate and individual sponsors for their monetary and in-kind donations.
+The LLCS further thanks its partner organizations and all volunteers for their support in helping make these programs successful.
 Lotus Light Charity Society website: http://vllcs.org/en/home/, email: firstname.lastname@example.org.
 Charity registration number: BN 14110- 4893-RR0001.